Zalina1276/Physics_solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 #### Horizontal Motion

-Since theere is no horizontal acceleration, the horizontal displacement at time $t$ is:
+Since there is no horizontal acceleration, the horizontal displacement at time $t$ is:

 $$ x= v_{0x}t= (v_0 cos \theta)t$$